doorcountylandtrust/dclt-strategic-system/data/dclt/3 REFERENCE & TOOLS/Messaging & Engagement Research.md

     >
     > - **Short-form platforms still work.**
     >
-    >     Even on fast-scroll platforms like Facebook and Instagram, short story-driven ads had measurable impact on audience behavior—especially with compelling visuals.
+    >     Even on fast-scroll platforms like Facebook and Instagram, short story-driven ads had measurable impact on audience behavior-especially with compelling visuals.
     >
     >
     > ✅ *Recommended for: social campaigns, donor ads, or community outreach where digital engagement is a priority.*